warelab/release-notes/maize-guides/User Guide---2021-06-30.md

 Go to [http://maize-pangenome.gramene.org/](http://maize-pangenome.gramene.org/)

 Locate the search box at the top left corner of the page.
 Type a search term (gene, species, pathway, ontology term, protein domain, etc.).
-For the exercises below, we will focus on searching for the maize loxygenase 9 (lox9) gene.
+For the exercises below, we will focus on searching for the maize lipoxygenase 9 (lox9) gene.

 **PanGenome Search Interface**